 Australia became the first country to ban Chinese telecommunication firm Huawei from participating in its 5G networks in August 2018.
 Beijing is hyper-sensitive to Western pushback against Huawei, particularly since the December 2018 arrest of company CFO, Meng Wanzhou, by ‘Five Eyes’ partner Canada, at the request of the US Justice Department.

-What is the outlook for the Australia-China coal trade?
+What is the outlook for Australian coal exports to China?

 If Beijing is indeed using customs delays to restrict coal imports from Australia, as part of a wider package of measures designed to exert diplomatic pressure on Canberra, then we would expect both sides to proceed carefully.